This is a view of the front side of the monument at the WWII spomenik complex in Podgarić, Croatia.

 Garić Castle Ruins: Just under 2km SW of the Podgarić monument is the ruined medieval Garić Castle, which was constructed around the year 1200.
 This castle is where the village of Podgarić gets its name, as the 'pod-' prefix in the name translates to 'under' in Croatian, so the name 'Podgarić' literally means the village which is 'under Garić Castle'.
 A photo of the castle can be found at this Wiki link, while the exact coordinates for the castle are N45°37'53.3", E16°45'25.1".

-"Call to Arms" Monument in Čazma: Also in the town of Čazma, which is roughly 10km west of Podgarić as the crow flies, was a monument built in front of the town's schoolhouse which was titled "Call to Arms" and was dedicated to local fallen fighters and war heroes.
-This monument, which was created in 1950 by the famous sculptor Vojin Bakić, consisted of a roughly 6m tall bronze sculpture of a figurative form charging forward and pointing ahead defiantly into the distance with one hand, while holding a rifle in the other hand.
+"Call to Arms" Monument in Čazma: Also in the town of Čazma, which is roughly 10km west of Podgarić as the crow flies, was a monument built at the middle of the main town square in front of the town's schoolhouse and municipal building which was titled "Call to Arms" and was dedicated to local fallen fighters and war heroes.
+This monument, which was created in 1950 by the famous Croatian sculptor Vojin Bakić, consisted of a roughly 6m tall bronze sculpture of a figurative form charging forward and pointing ahead defiantly into the distance with one hand, while holding a rifle in the other hand.
 This monument stood for many years as a proud symbol for the town, however, the work was destroyed by vandals in 1991 during the conflicts that ensued in the aftermath of the dismantling of Yugoslavia.
-As far as I have been able to determine, no traces of it remain, meanwhile, I have not yet been able to determine what its exact location within Čazma was, other that sources that indicate that it was in front of a schoolhouse.
-I am unaware of any initiatives to restore or rebuild the monument.
+Today, no traces of the monument remain, as they have been replaced with a modest fountain.
+The exact former coordinates of the monument site are 45°44'54.3"N, 16°36'43.7"E.

 Photo 10: A historic photo of the "Call to Arms" monument by Vojin Bakić